 Setting recruits, manages and supervises the additional staff member.

-Funding for additional staff member (paid an appropriate salary pro-rata in line with other early childhood educators) would come through government agency/department and would be monitored through Pobal Compliance visits.
+Funding for the additional staff member (paid an appropriate salary pro-rata in line with other early childhood educators) would come through government agency/department and would be monitored through Pobal Compliance visits.

 Contracts with the Government (ECCE contracts) would contain conditions/requirements to be met when accessing Additional Need Support.